-The Active Directory Authentication application allows the Crystal Eye appliance to be integrated with an Active Directory Server.
-The integration procedure makes things convenient as it eliminates any possible requirements of re-creating AD server users in the Crystal Eye appliance.
-This essentially means that once the synchronization process is done, the CE appliance grabs the users created in the AD server.
-In addition, the CE administrator can provide the user admin privileges, VPN access, web proxy access, and access to user certificates directly from the AD server further lessening the burden of redoing it in the Crystal Eye appliance.
+The Active Directory Authentication application allows the Crystal Eye XDR to be integrated with an Active Directory Server.
+Apart from being a bridge between the AD server and the CE XDR, it also makes things convenient as it eliminates any possible requirements of re-creating AD server users in the Crystal Eye XDR.
+This essentially means that once the synchronization process is done, the CE XDR grabs the users created in the AD server.
+The CE XDR administrator can provide the user admin privileges, SSL VPN access, web proxy access, and access to user certificates directly from the AD server further lessening the burden of redoing it in the Crystal Eye XDR.

 Why Use the Active Directory Authentication Application?

 |Left-hand Navigation Panel > System Configuration > Account Manager > Active Directory Authentication|